inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 == ChangeLog ==

+= 1.2 =
+* Removed redunant type from quiz creation and configution form.
+* Fixed SQL error on surveys results table.
+* Fixed notice and warnings appear when sections are missing results.
+* Fixed mixed questions not always showing correct number of questions.
+* Fixed user info aways being anonymous when using WordPress user info.
+* Fixed warning of undeclared varaible in options page.
+* Fixed wrong filepath for survey create file
+* Fixed typo in survey list `configure quiz` changed to `configure survey`
+* Fixed survey edit and creation options not being in form
+* Added custom forms
+* Added order by option on to quiz and survey sections
+* Added ability to view results for single quizes.
+* Added email link on result link name.
+* Added html enabled question answers
+* Added email notifications on percentage right

 = 1.1.4 =
 * Increased customization ability for single quizzes and surveys.
 * Added print.css to admin to allow for easy print off of results.